-If you aren’t counting your carbs, feel free to sub in your confectioners sweetener of choice — powdered sugar, or powdered coconut sugar for our paleo pals.
+If you aren’t counting your carbs, feel free to sub in your confectioners keto sweeteners of choice — powdered sugar, or powdered coconut sugar for our paleo pals.

 Vanilla protein powder – You can use whatever your favorite protein powder is.
 Just make sure you LIKE the taste, this can make or break your cookies!

 If you don’t like using protein powder in your recipes, feel free to swap it with almond flour, and double your sweetener.

 Also, my fellow low carb-ers — check the carb count as some products are surprisingly high!
 Psst – here’s a list of the best low carb protein powders to help!

 What cooking??
 But seriously, the only real work here is melting the coconut oil and almond butter.